mohitpai/journey-optimizer.en/help/using/messages/messages-in-journeys.md

 1. Select the message **[!UICONTROL Category]**: choose **Marketing** for commercial messages, or **Transactional** for non-commercial messages such as order confirmation, password reset notifications, or delivery information.

+   ![](assets/inline-message-category.png)

    >[!CAUTION]
    >
-   >If you defined [frequency rules](../configuration/frequency-rules.md) for a specific channel and category, they are automatically applied to the message upon selecting that channel and category.
+   >* If you defined [frequency rules](../configuration/frequency-rules.md) for a specific channel and category, they are automatically applied to the message upon selecting that channel and category.
 Currently only the **[!UICONTROL Marketing]** category is available for frequency rules.

-   ![](assets/inline-message-category.png)

-   >[!CAUTION]
    >
-   >Marketing-type messages must include an [opt-out link](../messages/consent.md#opt-out-management).
+   >* Marketing messages must include an [opt-out link](../messages/consent.md#opt-out-management).
 This is not required for transactional messages as these messages can be sent to profiles who unsubscribed from marketing communications.

 1. Select the channel **[!UICONTROL Surface]** (i.e. message preset) to use to send your message.